Описание

 Front view of a W.5 in the final configuration with ailerons on all four wings connected by an actuating strut.
 In this view a torpedo is being carried.
 (Peter M. Bowers Collection/Museum of Flight)

-Albatros W5 845 dropping a practice torpedo.
+Albatros W5 845 dropping a practice torpedo in the Flensburg Fjord.
 Three torpedo Staffeln worked up in a Sonderkommando (Special Command) at Flensburg from mid-1916, but their operational success on both East and West Fronts was not great due to the poor performance and seaworthiness of the underpowered twin-engined seaplanes used for this duty.
 Various manufacturers produced torpedo seaplanes, but all were of neccessity lightly built and were demanding to fly.
 Eventually this weapon was discarded and the aircraft were used for other work such as mine-laying or, when fitted with extra fuel tanks, for long-range oversea reconnaissance.